Aregluss/Docker-Swarm-DDOS/README.md

 ### Installing Docker
-If you have this part already complete feel free to move on to the next, otherwise here is a link that you could follow in order to get this part started.
+If you have this part already simply move on to the next section, otherwise here is a link that to get you started.

 Please instiall the proper verison for your OS and then return back to this guide. :+1: